 About website visitors

-Visitors are added to your data segments within seconds after visiting a page with either the global site tag or with both the global site tag and an event snippet.
+Visitors are added to your data segments within seconds after visiting a page with either the Google tag or with both the Google tag and an event snippet.
 Every time someone visits a page on your site containing an event snippet, the visitor's timestamp is updated so the person remains on the segment for the amount of time specified by the membership duration.

 If people visit multiple pages on your website that contain event snippets, they can be added to multiple customer segments.
 When this happens, all the ads included in the campaigns for those segments are eligible to serve.
 The ad with the highest ad rank will then compete for placement in the auction.